kj7kunal/kj7kunal.github.io/content/blog/2018-ntu-intern/index.md

   <img src="daq_ntu.png" alt="Mobile WebApp"/>
 </p>

+**Privacy-aware**
-- *Privacy-aware*: Only collected images of participants who accepted the privacy policy
+> Only collected images of participants who accepted the privacy policy **User-driven**
-- *User-driven*: The actor could indicate when they were passing through the FOV of a given surveillance camera, reducing annotation effort:
+> The actor could indicate when they were passing through the FOV of a given surveillance camera, reducing annotation effort:
-  - the web-app automatically recorded time-stamps which could be matched in the surveillance videos to extract 1-min clips for the particular actor
+> - the web-app automatically recorded time-stamps which could be matched in the surveillance videos to extract 1-min clips for the particular actor
-  - the actors enterred their own accurate appearance attributes into a form
+> - the actors enterred their own accurate appearance attributes into a form **Collection Strategy**
-- *Collection Strategy*: The web-app would display active paths which could be walked on a particular day.
+> The web-app would display active paths which could be walked on a particular day.
 This reduced the number of CCTV footage archives that had to be accessed in a day.

 This approach proved to be an important USP of our system, since a year later, in 2019, due to controveries about privacy and consent, the DukeMTMC dataset was